peterwvj/jupyter/README.md

 This setup uses docker-compose and assumes you have nginx-proxy and letsencrypt-nginx-proxy-companion running.
 In addition, you must

 - register a public domain for your Jupyter Notebook.
 I personally use https://duckdns.org but there are many other options out here.
-- Finally, you must adjust the volume, domain/host and network name in the `docker-compose.yml` file to match your setup.
+- Finally, you must adjust the volume, domain/host and network name in the `.env` file to match your setup.

 ## Installation